See what questions

 Arthritis is an illness that can cause pain and swelling in your joints.
 Over time, the joint can become severely damaged.
 Joints are places where two bones meet, such as your elbow or knee.
 Some kinds of arthritis can cause problems in other organs, such as your eyes, or in your chest.
 It can affect your skin, too.
 (Source: excerpt from Do I have Arthritis: NIAMS)

-Arthritis means "joint inflammation" and refers to a group of diseases that cause pain,...
+Arthritis means "joint inflammation" and refers to a group of diseases that...
 (Source: excerpt from Questions and Answers About Juvenile Rheumatoid Arthritis: NIAMS)

 Arthritis is an illness that can cause pain and swelling in your joints.
-Over...
+Over time,...
 (Source: excerpt from Do I have Arthritis: NIAMS)

 Pain in the joint.